Best current cameras: which one should you choose?

-Whether you are thinking about getting into photography or simply replacing your current camera, one question quickly comes up: which camera should you choose?
+Whether you are thinking about getting into photography or simply replacing your current camera, the same question comes up quickly: which camera should you choose?
 What is the best camera?
-After several years of running our travel/photo blog, we realized that we needed a more general guide to help answer these questions clearly.
+After several years of running our travel/photo blog, we realized we needed a more general guide to answer these questions clearly.

 We had already written more specific articles to help you choose the best DSLR camera for your needs or decide which travel camera to choose, but a complete buying guide was still missing.
-That is why we decided to put together this article, with all the main criteria to consider when choosing your camera.
+That’s why we decided to put together this article, covering all the main criteria to consider when choosing your camera.

 If you want to go even further, we have also published a comprehensive article detailing all the important aspects to consider when choosing a camera.

-With so many models, brands, formats and lens systems available, it can quickly become difficult to choose the right camera.
-The aim of this guide is therefore to help you understand the main differences between the most relevant options and identify the type of camera that best suits your needs, your budget and the kind of photography you want to practise.
+With so many models, brands, formats, and lens systems available, it can quickly become difficult to choose the right camera.
+The aim of this guide is to help you understand the main differences between the most relevant options and identify the type of camera that best suits your needs, your budget, and the kind of photography you want to practice.

 The photography market has changed a lot in recent years.
-Mirrorless cameras now dominate most new releases, while DSLRs are becoming less common and are often more interesting on the second-hand market.
-At the same time, compact cameras, bridge cameras and smartphones continue to evolve, making the choice even less obvious.
-In this guide, we’ll focus on the cameras that still make the most sense today, whether you are looking for a compact travel camera, a versatile mirrorless body or a more advanced camera system.
+Mirrorless cameras now dominate most new releases, while DSLRs are becoming less common and are often more appealing on the second-hand market.
+At the same time, compact cameras, bridge cameras, and smartphones continue to evolve, which makes the choice even less obvious.
+In this guide, we’ll focus on the cameras that still make the most sense today, whether you are looking for a compact travel camera, a versatile mirrorless body, or a more advanced camera system.

-For the past few years, and especially since 2018, the interchangeable-lens camera market has clearly been shifting towards mirrorless.
-Today, recommending a new DSLR is much less relevant, as most innovations, new lenses and future developments are now focused on mirrorless systems.
-That said, recent DSLRs can still perform very well, especially if you buy them second-hand.
-Since many photographers have moved to mirrorless, it is now possible to find recent DSLRs in excellent condition for much less than their original price.
+For the past few years, and especially since 2018, the interchangeable-lens camera market has clearly been moving toward mirrorless.
+Today, recommending a new DSLR is much less relevant, as most innovation, new lenses, and future development are now focused on mirrorless systems.
+That said, recent DSLRs can still perform very well, especially if you buy second-hand.
+Since many photographers have switched to mirrorless, it is now possible to find recent DSLRs in excellent condition for much less than their original price.

-In this guide, I’ll focus mainly on the most interesting cameras currently sold new, based on their value for money, features, size and weight, and the quality of their ecosystem, especially the available lens range.
+In this guide, I’ll focus mainly on the most interesting cameras currently sold new, based on their value for money, features, size and weight, and ecosystem quality, especially the available lens range.
 So, which camera should you choose today?
-I’ll tell you everything!
+Let’s go through it together!

 Expert compacts and bridge cameras

-Here are the cameras of this type that I currently recommend if you have a small budget and want a compact, versatile alternative to an interchangeable-lens camera.
+Here are the cameras I currently recommend in this category if you have a smaller budget and want a compact, versatile alternative to an interchangeable-lens camera.

 | Camera | Type | Sensor | MP | EVF | Equivalent Focal Length/Aperture | Best for | Prices |